 The team manager will make the ‘declarations’ on your behalf, confirming team members and any replacements if injuries etc. The competition will run like any other, and you should treat it the same way – try not to worry about ‘letting the team down’ – just concentrate on what you know you’re capable of, and enjoy it!
 If you can be there to support other team members – as they might you – you’ll see that everyone is there to support each other, and everyone wants to do their best, even if, sometimes, it doesn’t go according to plan.

 Don’t worry.
 Never mind.
 There’s always next time.
 It happens to us all every now and then.
 Look out for messages of support on Facebook from members keen to tell you not to overthink it!

 Woo hoooooooo!
 Go Meon Go!!
 Next stop – championships!
 Look out for messages of support on Facebook from members keen to congratulate you and wish you luck!

-To find out more about BRC and its competitions, visit the rulebook.
+To find out more about BRC and its competitions, visit the BRC Rulebook 2018.